infinum/frontend-handbook/SASS Styleguide/Code quality.md

 ```

 <a name="specificity"></a>

 ### Specificity

 Specificity is a bit more complex than nesting.
 With specificity, you have to take into account the generated CSS output.
-Each level of nesting
-adds a level of specificity to a selector.
-Adding multiple selectors on a single line also adds to specificity, for example:
+Each level of nesting adds a level of specificity to a selector.
+Adding multiple selectors on a single line also adds to specificity.
+For example:

 ```scss
   //level 1 specificity